PACKING A MOVING TRUCK

 - Avoid leaving space between boxes.
 If necessary, fill empty spaces with miscellaneous items.

 - When loading the truck, push items as far away from the door as possible, working your way closer as the process continues.

-- Load especially heavy items first and position against the walls to distribute weight more evenly.
+- Load especially heavy items first and position them against the walls to distribute weight evenly.

 - Make sure larger appliances are kept in upright positions and doors are secured.

-- Stack similarly sized items, with the heaviest/largest boxes closest to the bottom and work your way up to smaller/lighter items.
+- Stack similar items together, with the heaviest/largest boxes closest to the bottom and work your way up to smaller/lighter items.

-- When loading larger appliances/gas-powered items, make sure all possible liquid is drained and flammable items are disconnected and secured with special care.
+- When loading larger appliances or gas-powered items, make sure all possible liquid is drained and any flammable items are disconnected and secured with special care.